 - 7. After each subsequent pass and for each piece of compaction equipment used, a test is taken at each location and recorded. - 8.
-Continue the compaction and testing cycle until there is a pass with less than 16 kg/m3 (1 lb/ft3) increase in the average wet density of the test locations; and a second consecutive pass with less than 16 kg/m3 (1 lb/ft3) increase in the average wet density of the test locations.
+Continue the compaction and testing cycle until there is a pass with less than 16 kg/m (1 lb/ft) increase in the average wet density of the test locations; and a second consecutive pass with less than 16 kg/m (1 lb/ft) increase in the average wet density of the test locations.